overtone/shadertone/README.md

 uniform float iOvertoneVolume; // tap of system volume
 ```

-Next, if you use the keyword :iOvertoneAudio as a texture name,
+Next, are two special textures.
+First, if you use the keyword
-Overtone will sends the output sound's frequency spectrum (FFT) and
+:overtone-audio as a texture name, Overtone will send the output
-audio waveform data to the iChannel[] texture you specify.
-For
+sound's frequency spectrum (FFT) and audio waveform data to the
+iChannel texture you specify.
+This is
+similar to www.shadertoy.com's audio textures.
+The first row of the
+texture contains the FFT data.
+The second row of the texture contains
+the current waveform data.

+Second, if you use the :previous-frame keyword as a texture name,
+Shadertone will capture the framebuffers you render and allow you to
+use this as input for the next frame.

-example, if you want this data to go to the first texture, add the
+As an example, if you want these textures data to go to the first two
+textures, add the argument
+`:textures [:overtone-audio :previous-frame]`
-argument `:textures [:iOvertoneAudio]` to your `shadertone.tone/start`
+to your `shadertone.tone/start` call.
+Then, in your
-call.
-This is similar to www.shadertoy.com's audio textures.
+glsl code use `texture2D(iChannel0,uv).r` to access the audio and
+`texture2D(iChannel1,uv).rgb` to access the previous frame.

 But that isn't all.
 If you want to create your own inputs from
 Overtone to Shadertone, you can create atoms that hold either a